rlue/ryanlue.com/_posts/2017-03-03-how-to-structure-a-library.md

     Ordinarily, this isn’t something you have to do yourself – when you use other people’s libraries (gems), RubyGems automatically manages the load path for you.
 But the library you’ve just started to build isn’t a fully-fledged gem yet, so RubyGems doesn’t know it exists.
 If you want to manually test or debug your code, you’ll need to set up the load path somehow.

-    Resist the temptation to set it up from within the library itself (a [common anti-pattern][load]).
+    Resist the temptation to set it up from within the library itself (a [common anti-pattern][load]{:target="_blank"}).
 In my next post, I describe [how to get Bundler to do it for you][reqr] – but in any case, it’s crucial that you arrange your library according to convention.
 Many different development tools and workflows exist, but they all depend on being able to find things where they usually belong.
-In a post dating from 2009, Yehuda Katz explains how [developers should be free to decide how to manage their load paths themselves][lpth]:
+In a post dating from 2009, Yehuda Katz explains how [developers should be free to decide how to manage their load paths themselves][lpth]{:target="_blank"}:

     > Rubygems provides two things for the Ruby community.
     >